Here’s a question that still haunts many – “Is cold calling still effective?”

 Script 10:

-You: Oh, that’s too bad I had a personalized offer in line for you but, I don’t want to interrupt you during work.
+You: Oh, that’s too bad, I had a personalized offer in line for you.
+But I don’t want to interrupt your work.
 Is there a better time to talk?
 Or can we talk now?

 Mary: We can talk now/Call me at this time.